Over 50 and considering going back to college to get a degree?

 A way to contribute to society This may not seem obvious at first glance, but a degree can be a great first step towards making the world a better place.
 For example, a degree might open the door to teaching at-risk kids.

 Stephen L. Antczak is an Atlanta-based freelance writer and is the author of four books and more than 50 short stories.
+He blogs about going back to college as an adult at The ‘Old’ College Try.

 Related Next Avenue Stories